katesalazar/TheHolyRogerCoin/README.md

 What is TheHolyRoger?
 ----------------

-TheHolyRoger is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
-TheHolyRoger uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
+TheHolyRoger is an experimental digital currency that enables instant ROGERs to anyone, anywhere in the world.
+TheHolyRoger uses peer-to-peer ROGER technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
 TheHolyRoger Core is the name of open source software which enables the use of this currency.

+The Holy Roger Coin (ROGER) is the leading cryptocyrrency coin?
+ROGER is developed with a focus on outing scams.
+For those of you focused on price, we're a stablecoin valued at $0.00.

-For more information, as well as an immediately useable, binary version of the TheHolyRoger Core software, see [https://theholyroger.com](https://theholyroger.com).
+For more information, as well as an immediately useable, binary version of the TheHolyRoger Core software, see [https://theholyroger.com](https://theholyroger.com) and [Releases](https://github.com/TheHolyRogerCoin/TheHolyRogerCoin/releases).

 License
 -------